 21:30 Amanda Apetrea & Halla Ólafsdóttir “DEAD by Beauty and the Beast”

 Åpninger will be selling experiential services throughout the festival.
-Their office opens in the foyer one hour prior to first performance.
+Their office opens in the foyer at the beginning of each evening.

 - Ticket info